About Operation Round Up

 Individuals are eligible to receive up to $2,500/year and groups, organizations, or charities are eligible to receive up to $10,000 annually.

-How much will Operation Round Up cost a customer?
+How much will Operation Round Up cost a member?

 The average member will contribute $6.00/year; the most they can contribute is $11.88/year.
 These dollars are tax deductible.
 The total amount you have contributed during the year will be reflected on your December electric bill.

 How was the decision made for Sioux Valley Energy to participate in Operation Round Up?